 - drain the pus from a boil

-- give your child antibiotic tablets or a cream to put on the boil.
+- give you antibiotic tablets or a cream to put on the boil.